sql-machine-learning/elasticdl/docs/designs/ps_design.md

 The master will create a distributed PS with *N* PS pods, where *N* is specified by the user.
 In case a PS pod fails, the master will relaunch it by Kubernetes APIs.
 As we discussed in [Overview](#overview), the relaunch will succeed as long as there are still running worker pods.

 ### Fixed Domain Name for PS Pod
 PS provides RPC service for workers.
 In order to continuously provide the RPC service for workers after a PS pod relaunch, we use fixed domain name for PS pods.
 When an ElasticDL task starts, the master is responsible for starting each PS pod as a Kubernetes service.
-Through Kubernetes service, we can fix domain name for every PS node even after the relaunch.
+Through Kubernetes service, we can fix domain name for every PS pod even after the relaunch.

 ### Model Parameter Recovery after Relaunch